Disney’s Polynesian Village Resort Review (Too Expensive or Worth Every Penny?)

 Transportation

-One of the benefits of staying in a deluxe resort is the multiple transportation options.
+One of the benefits of staying in a deluxe resort is having access to multiple transportation options.
 At the Polynesian, you have immediate access to the resort monorail.
-It will take you to the Grand Floridian, Magic Kingdom, Contemporary, and Transportation and Ticket Center.
+It will take you to the Grand Floridian, Magic Kingdom, Contemporary, and the Transportation and Ticket Center (TTC).

-For Epcot, you can walk or monorail to the TTC and then board a separate monorail to Epcot.
+- For Epcot, you can walk or take a monorail to the TTC and then board a separate monorail to Epcot.

-The Polynesian also has a resort boat launch that travels to Magic Kingdom and the Grand Floridian.
-A walkway is also available between the Polynesian and Grand Floridian.
+- The Polynesian also has a resort boat launch connecting Magic Kingdom and the Grand Floridian.
+A walkway connects the Polynesian and Grand Floridian.

 Is the Polynesian Too Expensive or Worth Every Penny?

 One setback then was the major construction and demolition of the former waterfalls in the lobby, which we were unaware of going into that stay.
 We also had a frog the size of a cantaloupe who had taken up residence on our patio.
-While humorous now, it was not something I wanted to deal with at the time.
+While humorous now, I did not want to deal with it at the time.

-On the first night of this visit, I wished we’d stayed longer than a couple of nights.
+On the first night of this visit, I already wished we’d planned to stay longer than a couple of nights.
 It was so pleasant that I debated whether or not to extend our trip.
 However, the expense was the final decision.
 Ultimately, I decided we would return for leisure in the future.
-But for the time being, our funds are better spent providing updates at some of the other Walt Disney World Resorts.
+But for now, our funds are better spent providing updates at some of the other Walt Disney World Resorts.

 Final Thoughts